 The psychometric properties of SKIN-Q were examined in a sample of 657 Prolific participants who provided 713 assessments (see Tables 1-2 for sample and treatment characteristics).
 To analyse the SKIN-Q, we used Rasch Measurement Theory (RMT).
-Scales that compose a PROM are designed to measure and score a unidimensional construct.
+Scales that compose a PROM are designed to measure a unidimensional construct.
 In scale development, data that meet the requirement of the Rasch model provide interval-level measurement.
 When a scale has high content validity and is targeted to measure a concept as experienced by a sample, accurate tracking of clinical change can be achieved [12-13].
 Using RMT analysis ensured the SKIN-Q would be valid and reliable for use in outcomes research as well as in clinical care with patients.

-The published version of the item libraries included 46 items measuring how the skin looks and 20 items measuring how the skin feels.
-The RMT analysis provided evidence of reliability and validity for both sets of items [1].
+The published version of the item libraries included 46 items measuring how the skin looks, and 20 items measuring how the skin feels.
+A separate publication describes the 10-item SKIN-Q Treatment Outcome scale [14].
+For the item libraries, the RMT analysis provided evidence of reliability and validity for both sets of items [1].
 All items had ordered thresholds and good item fit.
-Reliability was high with Person Separation Index and Cronbach alpha values ≥0.95.
-More than 100 participants took part in a test-retest reliability study between 7-14 days after the initial assessment.
-The intraclass correlation coefficient values were ≥0.85.
+Reliability was high with person separation index (PSI) and Cronbach alpha values >0.95.
+More than 100 participants took part in a testretest reliability study between 7-14 days after the initial assessment.
+The intraclass correlation coefficient (ICC) values were >0.85.
 The RMT analysis provided evidence of reliability and validity of five short-form scales.
 These scales measure skin rejuvenation (e.g., healthy, youthful, rejuvenated), skin quality (e.g., firm, smooth, hydrated), and facial function (e.g., smile, frown, squint).
-Further information about the psychometric performance of SKIN-Q item libraries and short form scales is available in our open access publication [1].
+Further information about the psychometric performance of SKIN-Q is available in our open access publication [1].
+For the Treatment Outcome scale, data fit the Rasch model (Chi-square = 50.46, df=40, p=0.124).
+The scale evidenced high reliability, with PSI and Cronbach alpha values >0.87.
+For the test-retest, 136 participants completed the Treatment Outcome scale a second time within 7-14 days.
+The ICC for the test-retest was 0.89 (95% CI = 0.85, 0.92).